maxwolf621/ReactNote/Function_Component.md

 ###### tags: `React`
-# Component
+# Function Component

-Fist take a look a example
+Component in React 分為 function component 以及  class component

+For example :: a function component
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';